 • “Custom.”
 If you describe your vehicle as “customized,” your insurer may start looking for loopholes in your policy.
 Some customizations may not be covered by insurance.

 • “Ride-share.”
 Unless you know your policy specifically covers ride-sharing, using your vehicle for unintended purposes may void the agreement.

 • “Whiplash.”
 Unless a doctor has diagnosed you with whiplash, this word is often a red flag for bogus claims in the insurance world.
-A medical report is typically the only injury-information you need to provide to an insurer.
+A medical report is typically the only injury information you must provide to an insurer.

 You may not know exactly what to say to your insurer after an accident, and that’s okay.
 Hiring a personal injury attorney as soon as possible may help.
 Your attorney can speak with insurers on your behalf, advise you on what to say about your claim, and prevent unhelpful information from being used against you.
-For more information about car accidents and legal representation, contact The Benton Law Firm at any time.
+Contact The Benton Law Firm anytime for more information about car accidents and legal representation.